What is the process for ordering a portrait?

 Contact me by email with your image and the size you are interested in.
 After we have discussed the image, sizes, coloring, and any other issues, I will write a contract and email it to you.
-I request a 1/3 deposit and signed contract before I start.
+I request a 1/3 deposit and a signed contract before I start.
 When the artwork is completed, I will quote the shipping cost.
 The final payment, including shipping, will be due prior to shipping.

 What is the best photograph?

 The quality of your photo will influence the art piece.
 Clear, well-lit, close-up photos of your pet are best.
 Please email me the largest resolution photo or photos for consultation.
-If the image is too large to email, use Dropbox or another image-transfer service.
+If the image is too large to email, use WeTransfer or another image-transfer service.
 Once I have the actual picture to look at, we can discuss our options.

 How do you determine the price?